-I am a lecturer of Arabic and a scholar of Semitic languages with focus on linguistic studies.
-My academic teaching experience spans over more than two decades and I have taught several of these years at Swedish universities.
-However, a large part (2002-2010) of my teaching experience comes from working as a senior lecturer and head of the department for Modern Standard Arabic at a language school in the UAE and Oman.
-I stayed closely connected with Swedish universities also while living abroad, in addition to actively taking part in international conferences and creating a network of contacts with research colleagues internationally.
-I have been continuously employed by Lund University since 2005; as a part-time researcher in linguistics (2005-2011) and, as of January 2012 and onwards, as a full-time senior lecturer/associate professor of Arabic and director of studies.
+I am a reader/associate professor of Arabic and a scholar of Semitic languages with focus on linguistic studies.
+My academic teaching experience spans over more than two decades and I have taught most of these years at Swedish universities (1994-2000; 2010-2018).
+In addition, an important part of my teaching experience comes from eight years as a senior lecturer and head of the department for Modern Standard Arabic at a language school in the UAE and Oman (2002-2010).
+While living abroad, I stayed closely connected with Swedish universities in addition to actively taking part in international conferences and building an international research network.
+During this period, I was also employed as a part-time researcher in linguistics on externally funded projects located at Lund and Uppsala universities.
 During the academic year of 2010-2011, I worked as a senior lecturer of Arabic at Uppsala University.
+For most of my career, however, I have been employed by Lund University both as a PhD candidate and, as of January 2012, as a full-time senior lecturer/associate professor of Arabic, while also assuming the successive roles of Director of Studies, Head of Section and Head of Department.
+The Centre for Languages and Literature, with around 250 staff members and 3000 students, constitutes one of the largest departments at Lund University.
+In the autumn of 2017, I was appointed as Head of Department by the Joint Faculties of Humanities and Theology.
+The appointment was subsequent to nomination and elections involving all teaching and administrative staff at the department.
+Most important to me is the personal support of the staff members, displayed by a vote of 92% of the voting community in an unusually well attended election process.

-My main field of research since 2005 has been within the field of Arabic dialectology.
-I have worked as a project leader collecting and analyzing a large data base of spoken Gulf Arabic and I have participated in two larger national and international research projects on clause linking in Semitic languages.
-Most of my research, both in dialectological studies and in other areas of research in Semitics, is corpus based and lies within the realm of typological syntactic studies.
+In my capacity as a researcher, I have worked as a project leader collecting and analysing a large data base of spoken Gulf Arabic, and I have actively participated in two larger national and international research projects on clause linking in Semitic languages.
+Most of my research, both in dialectological studies and in other areas of research in Semitics, is corpus based and lies within the realm of typological syntactic studies, i.e. using authentic spoken/written language for research.
+Promotion to full professor is not available within Humanities at Lund University.
+However, in 2016 I was the runner-up for the chair in Semitic Languages at Uppsala University.